The Gospel According to John:

 for additional reflection

-The Church recently began celebrating a new memorial in honor of the Blessed Virgin Mary, Mother of the Church.
+The Church recently (in 2018) added a new memorial to honor the Blessed Virgin Mary, Mother of the Church.
+This optional memorial occurs on the Monday following Pentecost Sunday.
 The following questions are designed to help readers begin to form their own thoughts and ideas related to the Gospel According to John 19:17–42.
 For more reflection questions, refer to the introduction to Lesson 23 on page 121 in The Gospel According to John: An Encounter with Grace & Truth.

 ?
-On what date on the Church’s liturgical calendar is this memorial celebrated?
+What is significant about the date on the Church’s liturgical calendar that this memorial celebrated?
 If necessary, refer to “A New Marian Memorial” on page 123 in The Gospel According to John: An Encounter with Grace & Truth.

 ?
-The Gospel According to John 19:25–34 is the biblical text that is read at this memorial.
+The Gospel According to John 19:25–34 is the biblical text read at this memorial.
 What might the Church have had in mind when choosing this text?

 ?
-One of two choices for the first reading for this Mass is the book of Genesis 3:9–15, 20.
+One of two choices for the first reading for this Mass is the book of Genesis 3:9–15 and the book of Genesis 3:20.
 What makes this reading an appropriate choice?

 ?
 The second choice for the first reading is The Acts of the Apostles 1:12–14.
 What might make this biblical text an appropriate choice?